How to Test Your Home's Water Quality Before Buying a Filter (2026 Guide)

 Assuming TDS = water quality.
 A TDS meter only measures dissolved solids in parts per million.
 It tells you nothing about chlorine, bacteria, lead, or what those solids actually are.

-How We Tested These Methods
+How We Research These Methods

 Final Verdict